bergus/promise-cancellation/API.md

 *RejectPromise* and *FulfillPromise* get an additional step that empties the [[CancelToken]] slot of the promise.

+#### Promise Resolve Functions

+After the step that checks *alreadyResolved*, get the [[CancelToken]] of the *promise*.
+If it contains a cancellation token, check whether its [[Result]] is empty.
+If it is not, return.
+Otherwise its `.requested` property is accessed.
+If it yields an abrupt completions, make the result a *NormalCompletion*(`false`).
+If the result is `true`, return.
+Otherwise continue with the rest of the steps.

+> Note: this prevents `resolve` and `reject` from fulfilling/rejecting already- or soon-to-be cancelled promises.

+#### Promise Reject Functions

+The same as for resolve functions, check for cancellation and abort if necessary.

 #### CancelPromise

 Essentially the same as *RejectPromise*, but without removing the cancellation token and calling the *HostPromiseRejectionTracker*.